Virtual Assets Standards

 asset for securing within Liminal’s infrastructure and also the criteria for acceptance/removal.

-3. TYPES OF CUSTODY
+3. CUSTODY MODEL

-- Qualified (full) Custody – This type of custody refers to the practice where Liminal assumes complete responsibility of storage, management and security of digital assets for its clients.
+Qualified (full) Custody – This type of custody refers to the practice where Liminal assumes complete responsibility of storage, management and security of digital assets for its clients.

 4. ASSET ACCEPTANCE PROCESS FOR QUALIFIED (FULL) CUSTODY